|80 S 700 W

 General information on the Utah State Court system can be found on their web site.

-Click here to access the Hurricane Justice Court calendar (NOTE: this calendar is subject to frequent change).
+Click here to access the Hurricane Justice Court calendar.
+NOTE: This calendar is updated frequently.

 Fines are generally assessed using the State of Utah Uniform Fine/Bail Forfeiture Schedule.
-For information on adult fine and bail amounts click here to download State Bail Schedule.
+For information on adult fine and bail amounts, download the State Bail Schedule.

 Be advised that these amounts are recommended fine/bail amounts.
 On charges requiring a mandatory court appearance, the actual fine amount will be determined in court by the Judge.